 Where do the two collide?

 The study of behaviour and mind has been used to investigate psychopathology, gambling addiction.
 It is an area of research that makes interesting reading and the findings have helped compulsive gamblers find answers to questions and techniques to kick the habit.
+I know in my spare time I like try my hand with real money online blackjack and win some cash.
+Fingers crossed.

 Psychology isn't just about finding answers to problems.